nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

 ## Stores and Data Flow {#stores-and-data-flow}

-The Nylas data model revolves around a central`DatabaseStore`and lightweight`Models`that represent data with a particular schema.
+The Nylas data model revolves around a central `DatabaseStore` and lightweight `Models` that represent data with a particular schema.
 This works a lot like ActiveRecord, SQLAlchemy and other "smart model" ORMs.
-See the[Database](https://nylas.github.io/nylas-mail/docs/database)explanation for more details.
+See the [Database](https://nylas.github.io/nylas-mail/docs/database) explanation for more details.

-Using the[Flux pattern](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow)for data flow means that we set up our UI components to 'listen' to specific data stores.
+Using the [Flux pattern](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow) for data flow means that we set up our UI components to 'listen' to specific data stores.
 When those stores change, we update the state inside our component, and re-render the view.

-We've already used this \(without realizing\) in the[Gravatar sidebar example](https://nylas.github.io/nylas-mail/docs/getting-started-2):
+We've already used this \(without realizing\) in the [Gravatar sidebar example](https://nylas.github.io/nylas-mail/docs/getting-started-2):

 ```
   componentDidMount: =>